Risk factor identification

 For example, a tool like GRAS provides comprehensive sustainability-related geo-referenced information.
 A key functionality is the detection of land use change.
 Certification Bodies and companies use GRAS to detect the occurrence of land use change by using a simple to interpret greenness index called Enhanced Vegetation Index (EVI).
 Additional biodiversity maps clearly indicate no go and risk areas.
 This helps to conduct the risk assessments, and saves time and costs in audits.

-4C Services has developed a mobile App to facilitate the collection of geographic coordinates, which are then used for risk assessment.
+4C Services has developed a mobile App, powered by GRAS, to facilitate the collection of geographic coordinates, which are then used for risk assessment.

 The 4C Field Recorder allows you to collect geodata for your area of interest:

 - Collect field outlines: to measure the area and provide geo-coordinates of central point of the farm.